Our ONLINE 1:1 MENTORING WRITING programme IS for any student, aged 9 to 19, anywhere in the world!

 Please email us with any queries about Online 1:1 Mentoring

 The cost per student is NZ$185.
-Enrolment entitles each member to work on three assignments.
+Enrolment entitles the writer to be supported with three assignments.

 All students have opportunities to publish their work in Write On, our twice-yearly magazine which reaches a wide readership throughout New Zealand.